-\begin{theorem}[Parallel Synthesis of CNOT Trees] For any proper binary tree $\Tcal$ with $n$ leaves, the $n$-qubit CNOT circuit $\Mmat_\Tcal$ can be parallelized to $O(\log^2 n)$ depth without ancillae. \end{theorem} \thm{thm:ParCNOTTree} can be obtained by applying Miller and Reif's parallel-tree-contraction technique ~\cite{miller1985parallel,miller1989parallel,miller1991parallel}.
-See \app{app:TopologicalStructures} for the proof. \thm{thm:ParCNOTTree} can be generalized to the following corollary.
+\begin{theorem}[Parallel Synthesis of CNOT Arborescences] For any CNOT arborescence $\Tcal$ with $n$ nodes (either in-arborescence or out-arborescence), the $n$-qubit CNOT circuit $\Mmat_\Tcal$ can be efficiently parallelized to $O(\log^2 n)$ depth without ancillae. \end{theorem} \Cref{thm:ParCNOTTree} can be obtained by applying Miller and Reif's parallel-tree-contraction technique ~\cite{miller1985parallel,miller1989parallel,miller1991parallel}.
+First, we consider three specific arborescence-based CNOT circuits which can be parallelized to $O(\log n)$ depth.
+See \Cref{prop:path}, \Cref{prop:inarborescence} and \Cref{prop:outarborescence}.
+We then use these constructions as well as Miller and Reif's parallel-tree-contraction technique to obtain the proof of \Cref{thm:ParCNOTTree}.